 Tempura fish and chips with ponzu dip

-This innovative take on fish and chips using light and fluffy tempura batter is amazing, created by the brilliant Masterchef finalist Tim Anderson
+This innovative take on fish and chips using tempura batter is an easy recipe, and the perfect dinner idea, created by the Masterchef finalist Tim Anderson for Kikkoman

 - Preparation Time15 mins

 - Cooking Time15 mins